vortex-hue/rns.id/README.md

 # RNS.ID | Infrastructure Technical Documentation: Listing Service Deployment

-_NB_ This is for my DevOps trial task
+_NB_ This is for my DevOps trial, you can checkout the live deployed version with terraform via [rns.id devops](https://rnsid-tobhp.ondigitalocean.app/docs/)

 ## Overview